 Strength Training to Manage Type 2 Diabetes

 Diabetes is a metabolic condition that impacts our body’s ability to regulate blood glucose levels.
-This can lead to serious health complications such as neuropathies or retinopathies.
-Therefore it is important to know how to manage diabetes safely and correctly.
+Diabetes can lead to serious health complications such as neuropathies or retinopathies.
+Therefore, it's important to know how to live and manage diabetes safely and correctly.

-With National Diabetes Week coming July 14th– 20th, if you or someone you know is concerned about diabetes or the risk factors associated, visit your Exercise Physiologist to discuss an exercise program that is tailored to your specific needs with all the added benefits of the Kieser Method of fitness training.
+With National Diabetes Week coming July 14th– 20th, ran by Diabetes Australia, if you or someone you know is concerned about diabetes or the risk factors associated, visit your Exercise Physiologist to discuss an exercise program that is tailored to your specific needs with all the added benefits of the Kieser Method of fitness training.